 17.4 Training Division Captain.
 The Training Division Captain shall have the title, uniform and insignia of Captain, and shall have the line rank privileges of the rank of Lieutenant as they had prior to appointment.
 The Training Division Captain shall receive the wages established for the rank of Captain, beginning at the starting rate for that rank.
-The Training Division Capital will not receive the twelve-month Captain's rate before securing 12 months as Captain and attaining the certification described below.
-If the Training Division Captain vacates the position, he or she shall return to his or her prior rank provided she or he has maintained any required certification.
+The Training Division Capital will not receive the 12 month Captain's rate before securing 12 months as Captain and attaining the certification described below.